top of page

 He went to his first Colorado Rockies game when he was a few months old and went every season of his life.

 He played football, baseball, lacrosse, and soccer as a kid.
+He also tried swim team and basketball.

 His baseball team won the 2015 league championship.
 He was the catcher and they called him the hulk.